ghenon11/dynatrace-servicenow-sanitychecks/README.md

 Update the configuration file (.ini) with your settings and rename it removing "_template" suffix

 Use -h parameter for more information

-Need request and jinga2 modules
+Need request, pyyaml, dt and jinga2 modules